 The benefits of a VPN

 VPNs can be daunting if you're not super familiar with them and what they do, especially given how much jargon there is to sift through – but they're so useful!
-They can secure multiple devices, keeping your shopping secure, and even unblock Netflix.
+They can secure multiple devices, keeping your shopping secure, and use a VPN for Netflix to access geo-restricted TV shows and movies.
 If you want a non-nonsense, no-jargon introduction to VPNs, head on over to our guide what is a VPN guide.

 A VPN encrypts all of your incoming and outgoing information via an encrypted tunnel.
 This tunnel is created as soon as you connect to one of the VPN's remote servers.
 Your info is routed through this tunnel back and forth to the server, and kept hidden from any nosy folks who might want to take a peek at your payment details or addresses.
 Even your IP address is concealed, seeing as your VPN assigns you a new one!